 Classroom Activities: First Day of School Icebreakers (Grades 6-8)

-Teachers share three activities your new students will love.
+Teachers share three first-day activities your new students will love.

 - Grades: 6–8